 This tender marinated Teriyaki London Broil is topped with a garlic herb compound butter for the finishing touch.
 It can be grilled, broiled or cooked on the stove top using a grill pan.

 When london broil goes on sale, it goes without saying, I’ll be bringing it home for dinner.
 It’s like cooking one large steak for the whole family.
 It can be placed into a marinade and chilled, so it’s ready to cook when we’re ready to eat.
 I make this same recipe three ways depending on the day, weather and available hands-on time I can spare.
-The cooking time is basically the same but, the technique will vary just a bit.
+The cooking time is basically the same, but the technique will vary just a bit.
 How to make Teriyaki London Broil in a skillet:

-- London broil, also known as top round, is a lean cut of beef and can turn into shoe leather easily if it’s over cooked.
-For the best result, I recommend cooking it no further than medium, preferably medium-rare or to an internal temperature of 130-135°F. See more tips for determining doneness on beef it’s what’s for dinner.
+- What is London broil?
+It’s also known as top round, is a lean cut of beef and can turn into shoe leather easily if it’s over cooked.
+For the best result, I recommend cooking it no further than medium, preferably medium-rare or to an internal temperature of 130-135°F.

 - When choosing london broil, look for uniform thickness for the most even cooking.